 When committed through information and communication technologies, libel becomes cyber libel, which carries with it a higher penalty by one degree under Section 6 of the Cybercrime Prevention Act.
 Specifically, libel under the Revised Penal Code is punished with prision correccional in its minimum period, which is from six months and one day to two years and four months and medium period, which is from two years, four months and one day to four years and two months; or a fine ranging from P200 to P6,000 or both.

 However, if it is cyber libel, the penalty is increased by one degree.
-Thus, the penalty is prision mayor in its minimum period, which is from six years and one day to eight years and medium period, which is from eight years and one day to 10 years.
+Thus, the penalty is prision correccional in its maximum period, which is from four years, two months and one day to six years and prision mayor in its minimum period, which is from six years and one day to 8 years.